(30) Article

 "Their example is like that of a person who lit a fire, and when it illuminated what was around him, Allah took away their light and left them in darkness, so they could not see anything."

 The one who abandons faith not only goes astray himself but also becomes poison for the faith of others.
-Such people have always created discord—sometimes in the name of ideologies, sometimes under the title of freedom of thought, and sometimes under the guise of human rights—but the truth is that enmity to faith and slavery to Satan are growing in their hearts.
+Such people have always been raising discord—sometimes in the name of ideologies, sometimes under the title of freedom of thought, and sometimes under the guise of human rights—but the truth is that enmity to faith and slavery to Satan are growing in their hearts.

 Allah Almighty said: